Skip to content

 Check out this adventure tour as you explore Hoyo de Pelempito, Bahia de la Aguilas, and other Cabo Rojo hidden gems.

-Island Life Tips: Try and time your visit for sunrise when the light on the depression is most dramatic and temperatures are comfortable.
-Pack layers since you’ll experience a 50+ degree temperature swing from coast to summit.
+Island Life Tips: If you have the option, time your visit for sunrise when the light on the depression is most dramatic and temperatures are at their coolest.
+Pack layers since you’ll experience a significant temperature swing from coast to summit.
 If you’re prone to motion sickness, take medication before the winding mountain road.
 A thermos of hot coffee and breakfast snacks at the viewpoint makes for an unforgettable morning.

 click to see more images